k1ycee/Solana-Pump-Fun-Sniper-Bot/readme.md

 ---

-## Why Choose SIFPUN Pump Fun Sniper Bot?
+## Why Choose SCRUVA Pump Fun Sniper Bot?

-**The Original Pump Fun Sniper:** SIFPUN is the ONLY Orginal Bot with low quality Imitators.
-SIFPUN is the Original bot for Pump.fun tokens, designed for unmatched speed, reliability, and profitability.
+**The Original Pump Fun Sniper:** SCRUVA is the ONLY Orginal Bot with low quality Imitators.
+SCRUVA is the Original bot for Pump.fun tokens, designed for unmatched speed, reliability, and profitability.
 Beware of imitators offering unverified tools with slower performance.

 **Lightning-Fast Execution**: Outperform competitors with advanced liquidity pool detection and trade execution.